SebastianTianying/resume-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Software Engineering
-  - Computational Linguistics
+  - Internet of Things
-  - Information Retrieval
+  - Machine Learning

 # Education to show in About widget
 education: